Stagolee

 The Song:

-No tribute to Mississippi John Hurt would be complete without Beck on it.
-Beck owes nearly everything to his love for the blues man.
-Beck's used Hurt's songs throughout his career, from "Trouble All My Days" to "Crystal Clear (Beer)" to apparently "Devils Haircut."
-This cover of "Stagolee" has a warm, quiet brilliance to it.
+His cover of "Stagolee" has a warm, quiet brilliance to it.
 Beck's guitar playing is fantastic.
-Beck recorded this in March 1994.
-He was about to start his Mellow Gold tour, and had stopped into the most famous studios in America, Sun Studios.
-Taking a break from the hectic madness over "Loser" and his new album being released, he recorded some blues songs.
-Interestingly, he kept them personal for many years.
-So far, he released "Devil Got My Woman" in 1997 and "Stagolee" in 2001.
+Beck recorded this in March 1994, when he was about to start his Mellow Gold tour, and had stopped into the most famous studios in America, Sun Studios.
+Taking a break from the hectic madness surrounding "Loser," and his new album being released, he recorded some blues songs.
+Interestingly, he kept most of them private for many years.
+So far, from the session, Beck has only released "Devil Got My Woman" in 1997 and "Stagolee" in 2001.
 Who knows how many other blues songs he did that day?

-It's been covered by so many artists, because it is one of the most famous blues myths.
-It is the story of Stagolee (or Stackolee, Stag O'Lee, Stagger Lee, etc., etc.), who killed a family man, Billy Lyons.
+"Stagolee" has been covered by so many artists, in many different forms, as it is one of the most famous blues tales.
+It tells the story of Stagolee (or Stackolee, Stag O'Lee, Stagger Lee, Jackie Lee, etc., etc.), who killed a family man, Billy Lyons.
 The reason for the murder is just plain cruel, usually revolving around Billy stealing, winning, or spitting on Lee's hat.
 Over the years, the story has been sung with many different verses and stories, but all have a similar plot.
 Beck sticks to Hurt's version, of course.
-Beck has even said that he approached "Devils Haircut" with the idea of using the Stagolee myth in modern times.

 Live:

-Played live 5 times:
+Played live 6 times:

 Earliest known live version: June 27, 1994

-Latest known live version: October 26, 2002
+Latest known live version: July 17, 2019

 The earliest live "Stagolee" I know of is from June 27 1994.
 Beck played it quickly at the end of his acoustic set.
 It was very nice, though kind of short.
 It was a nice lead-in to "Loser," actually.